ThrowTheSwitch/Ceedling/README.md

 To run the _MadScienceLab_ container from your local terminal after [installing Docker][docker-install]:

-_Note: [Helper scripts are available][docker-image] to simplify your command line and access advanced features._
+_Note: [Helper scripts are available][docker-images] to simplify your command line and access advanced features._

 ```shell
  > docker run -it --rm -v $PWD/my/project:/home/dev/project throwtheswitch/madsciencelab:latest